2017 Western Iraq campaign: Al-Qaim

 The Joint Operations Command (JOC) stated on 28 October that pro-Iraqi forces had taken control of large areas to east of al-Qaim, after routing the militants from their hideouts.
 It also stated that the Iraqi troops had also captured many villages, a bridge on the Euphrates, the al-Qaim railway station, a military airbase, and the Akkas gas field.
 The JOC added that so far, 75 militants had been killed, while nine SVBIEDs, 10 militant vehicles, and four bomb-making sites had been destroyed, while 378 roadside bombs were defused or detonated.
-The JOC also reported that 33 villages had been recaptured from ISIL, within 2 days of the offensive.
-The Defence Ministry stated on 29 October that Iraqi aeroplanes had dropped thousands of leaflets in ISIL-held areas of Anbar, urging militants to surrender.
-An Iraqi security source stated on the same day that ISIL fighters had fled towards Al-Bukamal in Syria, after many leaders fled and were killed in airstrikes.
+The JOC also reported that 33 villages had been recaptured from IS, within 2 days of the offensive.
+The Defence Ministry stated on 29 October that Iraqi aeroplanes had dropped thousands of leaflets in IS-held areas of Anbar, urging militants to surrender.
+An Iraqi security source stated on the same day that IS fighters had fled towards Al-Bukamal in Syria, after many leaders fled and were killed in airstrikes.
 Meanwhile, Qatari al-Samarmad, a PMU commander, stated that Ra'ed al-Atouri, the ISIL military official of al-Qa'im, and six of his companions had been killed by Iraqi warplanes.

 By 31 October, Iraqi forces had reached the edge of al-Qaim.
-The JOC announced that Iraqi forces, backed by United States' aerial strikes and Sunni tribal fighters, had captured the village of al-Obeidi, adding that even though ISIL resisted the advance of the troops, the majority retreated to centre of al-Qaim.
+The JOC announced that Iraqi forces, backed by United States' aerial strikes and Sunni tribal fighters, had captured the village of al-Obeidi, adding that even though IS resisted the advance of the troops, the majority retreated to centre of al-Qaim.
 Yarallah stated that they had also captured a cement plant and a phosphate processing facility.
 He added that they also took control of a nearby residential complex, nine villages around Obeidi as well as large areas of Akkas gas field.
 Army Brigadier-General Numaan Abdul-Zobai said that they also captured villages of Rafedah and Al-Kasim to west of al-Qaim.
 Minister of Oil Jabar al-Luaibi stated on 2 November that Iraq forces had captured the Akkas gas field.
 Major-General Numaan Abd al-Zawbaei, commander of the army's 7th Division, said on the same day that regular troops backed by the PMU had captured Al-Saada area, and the nearby villages of Jereejib and Qunaitera, west of Al-Qaim, killing several militants and destroying a number of booby-trapped vehicles.

 On 3 November, the Iraqi Army captured the Abu Kamal-Al-Qa'im border crossing.
 The JOC announced they had entered al-Qa'im as well.
 The PMU captured the town's train station, as well as the al-Karabilah neighbourhood during the day, while also entering the Gaza neighbourhood.
 Later on the same day, Prime Minister Haider al-Abadi announced that Iraqi Government forces had captured al-Qa'im.
 Iraqi Government forces also recaptured the rest of the Al-Qa'im District.
-This stripped ISIL of all its border crossings along the Iraqi–Syrian border, and left only Rawa under ISIL rule.
+This stripped IS of all its border crossings along the Iraqi–Syrian border, and left only Rawa under IS rule.